 - Take your collard greens and working in batches, place a few at a time between two damp paper towels and microwave them for 30 seconds.
 This will make them more pliable for folding and it brings out their flavor as well.

-- To assemble the collard wraps, lay a couple greens on a flat surface, spread the mayo, then some of the mashed avocado, sprinkle a little lime juice, salt and pepper on the avocado, lay on the quinoa and veggies and roll up like a burrito.
+- To assemble the collard wraps, lay a couple greens on a flat surface, spread the greek yogurt, then some of the mashed avocado, sprinkle a little lime juice, salt and pepper on the avocado, lay on the quinoa, black beans and veggies and roll up like a burrito.
 Continue until all of your wraps are made.
 Mine yielded 4 wraps.